Matthew Williams (b. 1908 - d. 1931)

-Matthew Williams was lynched on Friday, December 4, 1931 at 8:05 pm in Salisbury, Maryland located in Wicomico County on Maryland´s lower Eastern Shore.
+Matthew Williams was lynched on Friday, December 4, 1931 at 8:05 pm in Salisbury, Maryland in Wicomico County on the lower Eastern Shore.

-James Elliot would state that he had heard the shots from the house and ran to investigate, finding his father dead and Williams lying on the ground in a pool of blood.
-As James ran for help, Williams recovered to flee towards the lumberyard, only to be stopped by James Elliot with gunshot wounds to the shoulder and leg.
+James Elliot stated that he had heard the shots from the house and ran over to investigate, finding his father dead and Williams lying on the ground in a pool of blood.
+As Elliot ran for help, Williams recovered to flee towards the lumberyard, only to be stopped by gunshots to the shoulder and leg.

-Once Matthew Williams arrived at Peninsula General Hospital in downtown Salisbury, half-dead and semi-conscious, he was immediately restrained in a straitjacket to prevent further attacks.
-As soon as Williams´ head and shoulder were wrapped, State´s Attorney Levin C. Bailey and Wicomico County Sheriff G. Murray Phillips questioned him, where he is quoted saying "I got my man."
-The late edition of the Salisbury Times at first wrote that Williams died at the hospital, but as soon as they learned he was still alive, by 7:30p.m., a sign was posted on the Salisbury Times building correcting their previous statement.
-A crowd began to gather on the hospital lawn, and the phrase "lets lynch him" began to ring through.
-People were exiting from their homes, shops, restaurants and corner stores, adding to the commotion that evening.
-Delmar High School had just beaten Wicomico High School in a highly anticipated match-up of the two local football teams, and both teams were dining at the Wicomico Hotel on the corner of Main and Division St. near the scene as the crowd began to assemble.
-A number of men entered the hospital demanding for Williams to be turned over to them, but were stopped by Police Chief N.H.
+Once Williams arrived at Peninsula General Hospital in downtown Salisbury, half-dead and semi-conscious, he was immediately restrained in a straitjacket to prevent further attacks.
+As soon as Williams´s wounds were attended to, he was questioned by State´s Attorney Levin C. Bailey and Wicomico County Sheriff G. Murray Phillips.
+The late edition of the Salisbury Times first reported that Williams died at the hospital, but as soon as they learned he was still alive, a sign was later posted on the Salisbury Times building correcting their previous statement.
+A crowd began to gather on the hospital lawn, and the phrase "let's lynch him" rang through the community.
+People were exiting from their homes, shops, restaurants and corner stores, adding to the commotion.
+Delmar High School had just defeated Wicomico High School in a highly anticipated match-up of the two local football teams, and both teams were dining at the Wicomico Hotel on the corner of Main and Division St. near the scene were the crowd assembled.
+A number of men entered the hospital demanding that Williams be turned over to them, but were stopped by Police Chief N.H.
 Holland and Deputy John Parks who blocked the entrance.
-Six members of the mob then went around the building to an open side entrance and reached the Negro ward of the hospital.
+Six members of the mob went around the building to an open side entrance and reached the Negro ward of the hospital.
 There, hospital superintendent Miss Helen V. Wise instructed them "If you must take him, do it quietly."
 There were two other men in the ward at the time Williams was taken, Rufus Jernigan and Jacob Conquest, but both were apparently unharmed during the raid.
-The men threw the bandaged Williams out of a window down to the crowd of approximately 300 people anxiously waiting below.
+The men threw the bandaged Williams out of a window down to a crowd of approximately three hundred people anxiously waiting below.

-As the crowd escorted the blinded Williams towards the courthouse, onlookers joined in the event, and 300 quickly grew to a crowd of over 1000 people.
+As the crowd escorted Williams towards the courthouse, onlookers joined in the event, and the crowd grew to over one thousand people.
 Williams, still straitjacketed, was pushed, stabbed with an ice pick, and then dragged behind a truck three blocks to the courthouse lawn.
-At 8:00p.m., the crowd strung up a noose and found a branch twenty feet above the ground, tied the unconscious Williams' neck, and began to lift him up, then drop him down.
-County Sheriff Phillips attempted to prevent the lynching, but the mob pushed him to the side, unable to deter them and their actions towards Williams.
-After repeating this several times, the mob allowed Williams to hang lifelessly for twenty minutes, meanwhile mocking the victim and taking parts of his anatomy as souvenirs.
+At 8:00 p.m., the crowd strung up a noose and found a branch twenty feet above the ground, tied the unconscious Williams' neck, and began to lift him up, then drop him down.
+Sheriff Phillips attempted to prevent the lynching, but the mob pushed him to the side, and he was reportedly unable to deter them and their actions towards Williams.
+The mob allowed Williams to hang lifelessly for twenty minutes, meanwhile mocking the victim and taking parts of his anatomy as souvenirs.
 After Williams thumped to the ground one last time; the crowd followed the body being dragged behind a truck once again, towards a black section of Salisbury off Poplar Hill Avenue.
 Finally, after about an hour of further torture, Williams´ corpse was tied to a light post, doused in gasoline and oil, and set on fire in front of Rosen's store "so all the colored people could see him."
-The sheriff was able to recover the body of Matthew Williams from the tired, drunken mob, and cut it down from the light post hours later.
+The sheriff was able to recover the body of Williams from the tired, drunken mob, and cut it down from the light post hours later.
 However, unsure as to what to do with the remains, they decided to dump the body in a field outside of town.
 The Williams family, rightfully terrified and despite the atrocities that were forced upon their son, still wished to have the body recovered for a proper funeral.
 The black undertaker James Stewart and authorities recovered the body from the field, and brought it back for the funeral, held at Stewart's Funeral Home in Salisbury.2

 1. Krech, Shepard, III.
 Praise the Bridge That Carries You Over: The Life of Joseph L. Sutton, (Cambridge, MA: Schenkman Publishing Co., 1981).